Jack Thompson (American football): Playoffs

-After football
+Personal life

 After his football career, Thompson settled in Seattle and became a mortgage banker, as well as a volunteer quarterbacks coach at Ballard High School.
 His son Tony, a tight end, followed in his dad's footsteps in suiting up at Washington State, and a nephew, Tavita Pritchard, was a quarterback at Stanford University.

+Thompson's cousin, Samoa Samoa, was drafted by the Bengals in 1981.